mponce0/Visualize.CRAN.Downloads/README.md

-`"nocombined"`     | disables combination of static plots, ie. each plot will be a separated figure `"noConfBand"`    | disables the shading of "confidence bands (regions)" `"noMovAvg"`   | disables the display of "moving" estimators `"comparison"`     | generates a plot comparing the downloads of multiple packages
+`"nocombined"`     | disables combination of static plots, ie. each plot will be a separated figure `"noConfBand"`    | disables the shading of "confidence bands (regions)" `"noMovAvg"`   | disables the display of "moving" estimators `"compare"`     | generates a plot comparing the downloads of multiple packages
 ---------------------------